Perseus to extend footprint to Sudan in A$230m purchase of Toronto's Orca Gold - Miningmx

 “There was been a lot of talk of consolidation in the gold sector … creating stronger companies to withstand political and price cycles,” said Jeff Quartermaine, MD and CEO of Perseus Gold in a conference call today.
 “We believe we have done that.”

 Orca Gold owns 70% of northern Sudan’s Block 14, a prospect that has been scoped to produce 228,000 ounces of gold annually for the first seven years of a 13.5 life of mine.
-Proven and probable reserves of Block 14 stood at about 2.85 million oz.
+Proven and probable reserves of Block 14 stood at about 2.85 million oz at an assumed gold price of $1,350/oz.

 Rick Clark, Orca’s president and CEO said there was a potential for underground mining.
 “We stopped [exploration] when we had enough for a feasibility study,” he said.